Edward Plantagenet, 17th Earl of Warwick: Imprisonment and execution

-Following the death on 16 March 1485 of Richard III's queen, Anne, young Edward Plantagenet was vested as Earl of Salisbury by right of his mother Isabel, who had been a co-heiress with Anne to the abeyant earldom.
+Following the death on 16 March 1485 of Richard III's queen and Isabel's sister, Anne Neville, young Edward Plantagenet was vested as Earl of Salisbury by right of his mother Isabel, who had been a co-heiress with Anne to the abeyant earldom.
 This provided Edward with not just more wealth, but also (had he gained support) a possible claim to the throne.
-Following Richard III's death on 22 August 1485, Warwick, only ten years old, was sent to the Tower of London as a ward of Henry VII who regarded his Plantagenet bloodline as a potential threat, albeit remote.
+Following Richard III's death on 22 August 1485 at the Battle of Bosworth, Warwick, only ten years old, was imprisoned in the Tower of London as a ward of Henry VII who regarded his Plantagenet bloodline as a potential threat, albeit remote.
+The following year, Henry married Warwick's cousin, Elizabeth of York, to further legitimise his claim to the throne.
 After the appearance of the pretender who was crowned King Edward in Dublin in 1486, Henry declared that the pretender was an impostor claiming to be Edward Earl of Warwick; in Parliament in 1487 he gave the impostor's name as Lambert Simnel.
 In 1490, Henry's court confirmed Edward's title of Earl of Warwick (his succession to the earldom of Warwick being through his mother by grant of Edward IV).
 He remained a prisoner until 1499, when he became involved (willingly or unwillingly) in a plot to escape from the Tower with another prisoner.
-This prisoner, named by Henry as Perkin Warbeck, had threatened Henry's throne by presenting himself as the Duke of York, younger son of Edward IV.
+This prisoner, named by Henry as Perkin Warbeck, had threatened Henry's throne by presenting himself as the missing Richard of Shrewsbury, Duke of York, younger son of Edward IV.

 On 21 November 1499, Warwick appeared at Westminster in a trial before his peers, presided over by the Earl of Oxford.
 A week later, Warwick was beheaded for treason on Tower Hill.
 Henry VII paid for his body and head to be taken to Bisham Abbey in Berkshire for burial.
 It was thought at the time that Warwick was executed in response to pressure from Ferdinand II of Aragon and Isabella I of Castile, whose daughter, Catherine of Aragon, was to marry Henry's heir, Arthur.
 Catherine was said to feel very guilty about Warwick's death, and believed that her trials in later life were punishment for it.

 A number of historians have claimed that Warwick had a mental disability.
 This conclusion appears entirely based on the chronicler Edward Hall's contention that Warwick's lengthy imprisonment from a young age had left him "out of all company of men, and sight of beasts, in so much that he could not discern a goose from a capon."

 Upon Warwick's death, the House of Plantagenet became extinct in the legitimate male line.
 However, the surviving sons of his aunt Elizabeth, Duchess of Suffolk, continued to claim the throne for the Yorkist line.
+Later, Warwick's sister Margaret Pole, Countess of Salisbury, was executed for treason in 1541, as Henry VIII regarded her connections to the Plantagenet dynasty as a threat.